mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 Therefore, unless these processes have a justification (other 2f+1 Prevote messages for value v' in a round r'' s.t. r1 < r'' < r2), they are faulty.
 If they do have such a justification, then we now have to look for f+1 processes that sent Prevote messages for value v' despite having locked value v.

-As we can see, this is a recursive problem and we need to look back until we find f+1 processes that can't justify the sending of a Prevote/Precommit message for another value despite having locked another one.
+As we can see, this is a recursive problem and we need to look back until we find f+1 processes that cannot justify the sending of a Prevote/Precommit message for another value despite having locked another one.
-The method is simple: either a process is faulty because can't justify the sending of a message or we go back recursively until we find processes that don't have a justification.
-It is clear that we'll eventually find an iteration of the recursive problem where at least f+1 processes sent a Prevote message without a valid justification.
+The method is simple: either a process is faulty because cannot justify the sending of a message or we go back recursively until we find processes that do not have a justification.
+It is clear that we will eventually find an iteration of the recursive problem where at least f+1 processes sent a Prevote message without a valid justification.

 ## Challenges

-It's possible to receive "altered" message logs and the monitor might not have enough information to detect all the faulty processes that led to a fork.
+It is possible to receive "altered" message logs and the monitor might not have enough information to detect all the faulty processes that led to a fork.
-However, we rely on the fact that Tendermint messages are signed and it's not possible to forge messages, i.e. some process *p* can't state that it has received a message from process *p'* if *p'* did not send that message.
+However, we rely on the fact that Tendermint messages are signed and it is not possible to forge messages (i.e., some process *p* cannot state that it has received a message from process *p'* if *p'* did not send that message).

 So, excluding the previous problem, the following situations are possible:

-- A process *p* denies having received a message *m* (*p*'s message logs does not contain *m* as a message received): this doesn't really affect the monitor's job because it doesn't contribute to create a fork and we can ignore this scenario
+- A process *p* denies having received a message *m* (*p*'s message logs does not contain *m* as a message received): this does not really affect the monitor's job because it does not contribute to create a fork and we can ignore this scenario
 - A process *p* denies having sent a message *m* (*p*'s message logs does not contain *m* as a message sent): this can lead to a fork so we need to consider the fact that processes can do this to hide their faultiness.
 However, if *m* led to a fork, at least one correct process has received that message and we can identify the faulty process.

-Given this overview, it's now clear why the monitor would just need the message logs from the correct processes: if a message *m* from a process *p'* has been received by a process *p* and *p'* denies sending m, we can add this missing message in *p'* 's message logs without needing to take any other action.
+Given this overview, it is now clear why the monitor would just need the message logs from the correct processes: if a message *m* from a process *p'* has been received by a process *p* and *p'* denies sending m, we can add this missing message in *p'* 's message logs without needing to take any other action.

 Therefore, we know that the monitor can "infer" the valid message logs for each process after receiving the message logs from all the correct processes.
-The next step would be to simply analyze the logs for each process and determine whether it's faulty or not.
+The next step would be to simply analyze the logs for each process and determine whether it is faulty or not.
-However, we still need to ensure that we're going to receive the message logs from the correct processes and this depends on how we model the communication between the monitor and validators.
+However, we still need to ensure that we are going to receive the message logs from the correct processes and this depends on how we model the communication between the monitor and validators.

 ### Communication between the monitor and validators

 The communication between the monitor and the validators for receiving message logs of the Tendermint consensus algorithm is a crucial aspect of the monitor execution.

-For example, what happen when the monitor doesn't receive message logs from one of the validators?
+For example, what happens when the monitor does not receive message logs from one of the validators?
 Should this validator be considered faulty?

 #### Synchronous model

 If we model the communication with a synchronous model, the only option would be waiting some time to receive all the message logs before running the accountability algorithm.
-After that time, if some process p did not send its message logs, the only thing monitor can do is considering p faulty, even though it doesn't have all the information to determine its faultiness with certainty.
+After that time, if some process p did not send its message logs, the only thing monitor can do is considering p faulty, even though it does not have all the information to determine its faultiness with certainty.
-On the other hand, if it doesn't consider p faulty, the monitor might not be able to find all the faulty processes that led to a fork.
+On the other hand, if it does not consider p faulty, the monitor might not be able to find all the faulty processes that led to a fork.

 #### Asynchronous model

 This method would work but we want to make no assumptions regarding the communication between the monitor and the validators.
-If we don't make any assumption regarding the communication, we would realize that it's impossible to design an accountability algorithm where the communication between monitor and validators is completely asynchronous.
+If we do not make any assumption regarding the communication, we would realize that it is impossible to design an accountability algorithm where the communication between monitor and validators is completely asynchronous.

-The reason is simple: in an asynchronous setting, the monitor cannot be sure a process P is indeed faulty if it didn't receive P's message logs.
+The reason is simple: in an asynchronous setting, the monitor cannot be sure a process P is indeed faulty if it did not receive P's message logs.
-In this scenario, the accountability algorithm can only determine the faultiness of P by analyzing the messages logs sent by other processes.
-At this point, the unique faultiness that can be detected from the other processes' message logs is equivocation, i.e. a process sent more than one message with the same type in the same round but with different values.
+In this scenario, the accountability algorithm can only determine the faultiness of P by analyzing the messages logs sent by other processes and equivocation is the unique possible faultiness that can be detected for P.

+Equivocation is a faulty behavior that happens when a process sent more than one message with the same type in the same round but with different values.

-This is easily visible from the fact that, by receiving messages logs from correct processes, we'll be able to determine if some correct process received more than one message with the same type from another process p (i.e. if some process equivocated).
+By receiving messages logs from correct processes, the monitor would be able to determine if some correct process received more than one message with the same type from another process p (i.e., if some process equivocated).
-However, we've also shown that a process can be faulty in other ways and that would not be enough for designing an asynchronous accountability algorithm that catches all the faulty processes that led to a fork.
+However, we have also shown that a process can be faulty in other ways and that would not be enough for designing an asynchronous accountability algorithm that catches all the faulty processes that led to a fork.
-In fact, it can happen that, by not receiving message logs from one message, we might end up mistakenly detecting correct processes because we don't have enough information to determine if a process has enough justifications to have sent a Prevote/Precommit message (accuracy property violated).
+In fact, it can happen that, by not receiving message logs from one message, we might end up mistakenly detecting correct processes because we do not have enough information to determine if a process has enough justifications to have sent a Prevote/Precommit message (accuracy property violated).

 If we want to design a correct accountability algorithm, we need to slightly modify the Tendermint consensus algorithm in order to correctly respect the accuracy property.
 As we said above, we need to catch the case where a fork happens without having any process equivocating.